jojozhuang/jojozhuang.github.io/_posts/2016-03-19-Tricks-in-ASP.NET-MVC.md

 ![image2](/public/pics/2016-03-19/image2.png)
 This issue occurs when I add some htmlAttributes(new { @class = "form-horizontal" }) to the Ajax.BeginForm.
 No clue why the attribute setting affects the action url.

-To solve this issue, you have to declare a route object to wrap the url. eg. new { controller = "api/Product/" } instead of using 'api/product' directory.
+To solve this issue, you have to declare a route object to wrap the url (eg. new { controller = "api/Product/" }) instead of using 'api/product' directrly.

 ```
  @using (Ajax.BeginForm("", new { controller = "api/Product/" }, new AjaxOptions { HttpMethod = "Post" }))